Russia’s economy to shrink by 11.2%, Ukraine’s by 45%, says World Bank

 Russia’s economy will contract by 11.2% in 2022 and Ukraine’s by 45%, according to a new forecast released by the World Bank on April 10.

-Investment in Russia will fall by 16.9%, export of goods and services will tumble by 30%, the import of goods and services will be down even more, by 35.2% year-on-year.
+Investment in Russia will fall by 16.9%, export of goods and services will tumble by 30%, the import of goods and services will be down even more, by 35.2% year on year.
 Inflation will hit 22% and the number of people living under the poverty line will increase from 11% to 12.8%, the World Bank predicted.

 “The powerful impact of the sanctions already in place is expected to lead to a reduction in Russia’s GDP by 11.2% in 2022, which will largely be due to a reduction in domestic demand,” the forecast says.

-The fall of the Ukrainian economy will be even more dramatic and projected to contract by 45.1% in 2022, the World Bank forecast.
+The fall of the Ukrainian economy will be even more dramatic and is projected to contract by 45.1% in 2022, the World Bank forecast.

 The GDP of Eastern Europe as a whole will decrease by 30.7% due to the Russian military operation in Ukraine and disruptions in trade.
 GDP in Europe and Central Asia may fall by 4.1%.